 - Physical Water Access – only available water can be accessed.
 Some water can’t be accessed because of physical limitations such as being too isolated, being located underneath rock layers, or being frozen

 - Economic Water Access – having the financial resources to invest in water infrastructure and systems to extract, treat, transport and deliver the water to the end user

-Water access differs by region and country.
+Water access differs by city, region and country.

 For example, a developing region may use simple water wells to extract drinking water from the ground, whilst a developed region may have full water treatment plants, pipes, taps, and so on.

 Water stress is a term used to describe the ratio of water demand (withdrawals) to water supply at any one time, and also, how much water resources may be remaining.